wstaffordp/prng-c-64/README.md

 It passes `stdin8` PractRand tests up to 4KB.

 RXS M XS variants of PCG8 pass `stdin8` PractRand tests up to a range of 1KB to 2KB.
-Furthermore, they generate predictable output with 1 cycle that has 1 of each number from a range of 2⁸ numbers.

 Xorshift8 passes `stdin8` PractRand tests up to 1KB.
-Furthermore, it doesn't generate `0` and generates predictable output with 1 cycle that has 1 of each number from a range of (2⁸ - 1) numbers.

 In conclusion, FlurryBurst8 provides enhanced distribution, period, security, speed and statistical test results as an ideal alternative to RXS M XS variants of PCG8 and Xorshift8.